ArnaudBu/text-processing/README.md

 ## String similarity with tf-idf

 > Creation of a string matching tool based on tf-idf.
-In this example we n

 ```python
 from similarity import vctrz, match